qsnake/gpaw/doc/exercises/transport/transport.rst

                                 align_bf=1,        # align the the Fermi levels verbose=False)     # print extra information?

 In SZP there are 4 basis functions per H atom, and 9 per Pt atom.
 Does the size of the different matrices match your expectations?
 What is the conductance?
-How does the transmission function compare to the TB model?
+Does it agree with the experimental value?

 We will now try to investigate transport properties in more detail.
 Try to subdiagonalize the molecular subspace::